thoughtworks-jumpstart/guides/docs/backend-web-development/express-responses.md

 ## Setting HTTP response status code

-Sets the response HTTP status code to 200 and calls the `res.send()` method to send the corresponding string message.
+Set the response HTTP status code to 200 and call the `res.send()` method to send the corresponding string message.

 ```js
 res.status(200).send("OK");